fabiovitalba/ssa-assignment-02/readme.txt

 -------Activities completed-------
 Basic activity: I completed the basic activity, implementing all Country Tax Calculators and both Shipment Readers (csv, xml).
 Code annotations: I also replaced the methods getFileType() and getCountry() with the annotations @FileType and @Country.
+Testing: I created Unit Tests for the TaxCalculators and an Integration Test for the ShipmentFileProcessor.

 -------Problems and Incomplete Activities-------
 NONE